-The Ohio Association of Elementary School Administrators (OAESA) has endorsed the following Principal Licensure program.
-This is one of the most popular licensure programs in the state and also one of the most affordable.
-Aligned with standards for Ohio Educators & Principals, this 33 credit hour (2-year completion time) program is being offered under $14,600 (Master of Arts in School Leadership with Ohio Principal Licensure).
+The Ohio Association of Elementary School Administrators (OAESA) has endorsed the Principal Licensure program.
+Aligned with standards for Ohio Educators & Principals, this 33 credit hour (2-year completion time) program is being offered at a reduced rate of $270 per credit hour.

 Areas of Study

 |EDL 6220||School Organization and Human Resources**||3|

 |EDL 6231||School Law**||3|

 |Total Credit Hours:||33|

 Courses with ** are required for Ohio Principal Licensure.